thinkthoughts/openwave-readingpoint/readingpoint/results/007_m5_winding_seed_closure/README.md

 ## Result

-The test establishes two forms of closure in the synthetic M5 seed:
+The test establishes two forms of closure in the synthetic M5 seed.

 ### Integer winding